Parents of four Gretna girls killed in crash file tort claim against Sarpy County

 In Nebraska, it’s illegal for anyone to drive with a blood alcohol content of .08 or higher.
 The legal drinking age in the state is 21.
 It’s illegal for people in the state who are younger than 21 to have a blood alcohol reading above .02.

-Coyle did not address a question about what role the girls’ alcohol consumption may have played in the case.
+Coyle did not address a question about what role the girls’ alcohol consumption may play in the tort claim.

 The girls’ deaths led to an outpouring of grief and support while also prompting tough community conversations about underage drinking and driving.